Why Do Dogs Bite?

-How do I make sure I don’t end up with a dog who bites?
+How do I ensure I get a dog who doesn’t bite?

 The key thing to remember is that dog owners have a responsibility to both their dogs and society in general.
 Working with your dog to ensure they’re well-adjusted and not a danger to other people is a part of dog ownership that cannot be ignored.
 With some dogs, this requires very little actual training or behaviour modification.
 With others, it may require a great deal.